-Former Cardinals safety Quentin Harris begins his seventh season in Arizona’s scouting department and second as Director, Pro Scouting after being promoted in May, 2013.
+Former Cardinals safety Quentin Harris begins his eighth season in Arizona’s scouting department and third as Director, Pro Scouting after being promoted in May, 2013.
 Originally hired in June, 2008 as a pro scout, Harris was first elevated to Assistant Pro Personnel Director in 2010.
 A free safety for four seasons with the Cardinals (2002-05), Harris began his scouting career in 2008 after finishing his NFL playing days with the Denver Broncos in 2007.

-Harris was signed by the Cardinals as an undrafted rookie free agent on May 3, 2002 out of Syracuse and appeared in 54 games over four seasons, including six starts.
+Harris was signed by the Cardinals as an undrafted rookie free agent in May, 2002 out of Syracuse and appeared in 54 games over four seasons, including six starts.
 He led the Cardinals in special teams tackles for two consecutive seasons (19 in 2004, 24 in 2005) before signing as a free agent with the New York Giants in 2006.
 After being waived by the Giants following training camp, Harris was signed by the Broncos later that season and appeared in six games.

 He finished his NFL career with 50 tackles (42 solos), a sack, an interception, five passes defensed, a forced fumble, a fumble recovery and 58 special teams tackles in 60 career games (six starts).